 The United States then installed one of Africa’s most wicked dictators, Mobutu Sese Seko.
 From 1965 to 1997 the CIA supported Mobute Sese Seko in every possible way.
 Why?
 Well, Mobutu allowed the western world free access to Congo’s resources and market.
 Despite all his atrocities, the western world still supported Mobutu Sese Seko.
 It has been well documented that George Bush Senior (H.W Bush) and Mobutu Sese Seko were very good friends.
 Mobutu also befriended Richard Nixon, Ronald Reagan and several others.
 In fact, Mobutu visited the White House more than 3 times during Ronald Reagan's presidency.
 When the US finally became fed up with Mobutu Sese Seko, the US sponsored military groups to topple him after which the US installed Laurent Kabila, another dictator.
 Kabila, despite all his atrocities, also received great support from America and the rest of the western world.

 After Kabila’s death in 2001, his son Joseph Kabila seized power (without Congo’s approval).
-Instead of America and the international community to call for a general election in the Congo to choose a successor, they instantly accepted Joseph Kabila as Congo’s president.
-Joseph Kabila has remained president of the Congo ever since and the reason is because, just like his late father and others before him, Joseph Kabila has given and continues to give America and other western powers, free access to Congo's resources and market.
+Instead of America and the international community to call for a general election in the Congo to choose a successor, they immediately accepted Joseph Kabila as Congo’s president.
+Joseph Kabila remained president of the Congo till 2019 and the reason was because, just like his late father and others before him, Joseph Kabila gave America and other western powers, free access to Congo's resources and market.